nooku/guides.nooku.org/behaviors/model-behaviors.md

 Like all Nooku behaviors, Model behaviors get fired before and after each major action that a model performs: `fetch`, `create`, `count` and `reset`.

 Getting to know what the core framework behaviors do is part of the learning curve of using the Framework.
 The content of the Model `$_state` is coupled to the contents of a request coming down the chain from the dispatcher to the controller.
-The principal work of the model to take those values which are relevant to it, building queries based on them and then return that result.
+The principal work of the model to take those values which are relevant to it; build queries based on them; and then return that result.
 The model needs to explicitly identify values are relevant to it by `inserting` them into its state.
 By encapsulating all that work into different behaviors a model definition can become very short:

 ```php